stevob14/passivecash/index.md

 ### Honeygain

 Honeygain is an easy way to make passive cash.
-You can simply install Honeygain on your preferred device(currently android, windows, macos are supported), and connect the device to the internet.
+You can simply install honeygain on your preferred device(currently android, windows, macos are supported), and connect the device to the internet.
 Honeygain's network is used by businesses clients for web intelligence and content delivery.
 Honeygain manages the connections and payments while sharing your unused internet traffic with data scientist.
 In return, you get paid.

 Is it safe?
 Honeygain is safe to use as the app facilitates proxy services to third parties, such as data scientist, Fortune 500, and other trustworthy companies.
 Payouts are done with paypal and the minimum payout threshold is $20.
-Sign up at [Honeygain](https://r.honeygain.me/STEVO38F85) and receive $5 to help get you started.
+Sign up at [honeygain](https://r.honeygain.me/STEVO38F85) and receive $5 to help get you started.

 ### Autosurfers

-An Autosurfer is a program that automatically visits websites for short periods of time.
+An autosurfer is a program that automatically visits websites for short periods of time.
 With minimal effort, you can set up autosurfers that will pay you passive cash.
-Similar to Honeygain, all you need is a computer and an internet connection.
+Similar to honeygain, all you need is a computer and an internet connection.

 Taking into account electricity cost, you may want to run a device such as a raspberry pi.
 By running the autosurfers on a raspberry pi, you can earn money 24/7/365 with minimal electricity cost due to the nature of the device.

 1. Purchase a [Raspberry pi](https://www.raspberrypi.org/products/) - mini computer that uses very little energy
 1. Install Raspbian - free lightweight operating system for raspberry pi
 1. Install Puffin Browser - lightweight browser
 1. *Optional* - Install TightVNC viewer on your pc.
-This will allow you to control your raspberry pi from your pc.
+This will allow you to control your raspberry pi from your PC.
 Raspbian comes preinstalled with TightVNC server.
 You can enable this by selecting **Menu > Preferences > Raspberry Pi Configuration > Interfaces**.
 Ensure **VNC** is **Enabled**

 Next, you'll want to register for autosurfers that payout.